syncfusion-content/blazor-docs/blazor/common/deployment.md

 ![Release Configuration](./images/config.png)

->Note: For `Blazor Server side application`, Deployment Mode is set to `Self-Contained`.
+> For `Blazor Server side application`, Deployment Mode is set to `Self-Contained`.
 ![Deploy Mode](./images/deploy.png)
 Because some dependencies are not loaded properly when we host the published folder.